mtlynch/mtlynch.io/_pages/hiring-content-writers/3-screening-writers.md

 It takes weeks or months to find a writer that produces content you want.
 During that time, it's easy for desperation to set in.
 Several times, I found mediocre writers and thought to myself, "Their writing is rough, but I can coach them to improve it."
 This never worked.

 Writing improves slowly &mdash; at the scale of years.
 If a professional writer produces D-grade writing, they'll remain a D-grade writer for years to come.
-Remember that when you see an enthusiastic but mediocre writer offering to work at bargain basement rates.
+Remember that when you see an enthusiastic but mediocre writer offering to work at bargain-basement rates.

 ## Proactively invite freelancers to apply

-You can find higher quality candidates if you reach out to them proactively instead of waiting for them to apply.
+You can find higher-quality candidates if you reach out to them proactively instead of waiting for them to apply.
 The best candidates are generally too busy with their existing clients to check job boards aggressively for new postings.

 Writers receive generic spam job solicitations all the time, so a personalized invitation instantly makes you stand out as a client who respects their work.
 Mention specifics about their writing and why they seem like a good match for the job.